-In Tom Clancy's Ghost Recon 2 the player takes of the American Ghost team which has to stop an general who revolted his way to the North Korean top.
+In Tom Clancy's Ghost Recon 2, the player takes control of the American Ghost team which has to stop a general who revolted his way to the North Korean top.
 In comparison to the PlayStation 2 version, the gameplay mechanics stay the same, but the storyline (which takes place in 2011 instead of 2007) and the 15 levels are different.

 The standard playing perspective is third-person, but it can be changed to the first-person view known from the other games in the series.